chris-reigner/chris-reigner.github.io/docs/GenAI Engineering/Chapter 3 - Fine Tuning techniques/Supervised_fine_tuning.md

 - **Resource-Constrained Environments**: When computational resources are limited, DPO's reduced overhead makes it a practical choice.
 - **Rapid Deployment**: Its straightforward implementation allows for quicker fine-tuning and deployment of models aligned with human preferences.
-- **Preference-Based Tasks**: For tasks requiring nuanced control over model outputs, such as sentiment management or dialogue generation, DPO's performance advantages make it a strong candidate [1][2].
+- **Preference-Based Tasks**: For tasks requiring nuanced control over model outputs, such as sentiment management or dialogue generation, DPO's performance advantages make it a strong candidate.

 <https://medium.com/@lmpo/direct-preference-optimization-a-novel-approach-to-language-model-alignment-1f829d4ac306>